nikita-jare/react-learning/react-from-scratch/lesson13_Testing/README.md

 - Include @babel/preset-react in babel.config.js
 - I still got an error saying Cannot find module '@testing-library/dom' so I installed it separately
 - Add @testing-library/jest-dom

+Unit testing: added for Header, RestaurantCard, Contact acomponents in isolation

+Integration testing: Search flow
+Body component will fail as it didnt find fetch function as fetch is provided by browser.
+So we create a mock fetch function in Body.js

+test cases cannot make an actual API call: so we need to create mock fetch function and mock data:

+`globalThis.fetch = jest.fn(() =>
+  Promise.resolve({
+    json: () => Promise.resolve(data),
+  })
+);
+`
+Whenever you have async operation which updates state use act When testing, code that causes React state updates should be wrapped into act act function returns promise and we need to await.
+It comes from react-dom/test-utils.
+It takes async callback function

+To write something inside input box, we need to trigger onChange event